-The Russell Investments Emerging Markets Equity Fund also references the MSCI Emerging Markets Index for performance measurement purposes (this may include measurement of net returns and various other portfolio management and risk management metrics).
-Russell Investments Emerging Markets Equity Fund seeks to outperform the MSCI Emerging Markets Index by 2.00% over the medium to long term.
+Acadian Emerging Markets Equity UCITS references the MSCI Emerging Markets Index for performance measurement purposes (this may include measurement of net returns and various other portfolio management and risk measurement purposes).
+Acadian Emerging Markets Equity UCITS seeks to outperform the MSCI Emerging Markets Index by 2.50 % over the medium to long term.